-Under the National Organ Transplant Act of 1984 (NOTA), any individual convicted of buying or selling human organs faces a five-year prison sentence and/or a hefty fine.
+Under the federal National Organ Transplant Act of 1984 (NOTA) -- found in Title 42, section 274e of the U.S. Code -- anyone convicted of buying or selling human organs in the United States faces a five-year prison sentence and/or a fine of up to $50,000.
 Since the language of the law explicitly states that it is a crime for an individual to "knowingly acquire, receive, or otherwise transfer" a human organ, it allows safe harbor for those who unknowingly receive an illegally procured organ.

-But, while you may not profit from donating an organ, you may have some of your expenses related to the donation procedure reimbursed.
+While you may not sell an organ, you may have some of your expenses related to the donation procedure reimbursed.
 For example, you may claim medical costs and missed pay following the donation of an organ.
 Different states calculate such payments differently, but anything considered to be unreasonable will not be reimbursed.
 Specifically, the law states, payment of "expenses of travel, housing, and lost wages incurred by the donor of a human organ in connection with the donation of the organ" is permitted.

 However, living donors (those donating a single kidney or a portion of an organ) may not be reimbursed for some of the associated post-operative costs.
 Also, living donors may experience difficulty maintaining affordable health insurance coverage after such a procedure.
 Most transplant centers offer the assistance of financial coordinators to help with insurance and related issues.